mfractor/mfractor.github.io/docs/installation-and-setup.md

 **IMPORTANT: This is a destructive operation, you cannot undo removing a license but you can re-import a new license.**

 After removing a license, you will be automatically downgraded to a free MFractor license.
-This allows usage of most features apart from C# code actions, mobile-specific C# code diagnostics and configuration file support.
+This allows usage of most features apart from C# code actions, mobile-specific C# code diagnostics, and configuration file support.

 [View the free vs paid feature map here](/mfractor-premium.md#feature-map).